CompassLabs/docs/docs/4_environments/1_Overview.md

 ## "local" vs "forked" backend

 One flag you'll to specify when creating an environment is the `backend_type`.
-This is fairly critical, so let's take a closer look.
+Understanding the difference is critical to get **fast simulations**.

 ### tl;dr
 #### `backend_type = "forked"`